On the Menu – Vegan Options at Chain Restaurants

 This expanding chain, found at stations and airports all over London, offers wholesome options, such as a gobi curry lunchbox, fresh salads, hummus and flatbread, and almond “milk”shake in three different flavours!
 Its website clearly marks vegan options.

-From its avocado-stuffed Supergreens sandwich and hearty soups to its more-ish smoothies and coconut yoghurt pots (we’re obsessed), Pret is a winner for vegans.
+From its mushroom and avocado sushi salad and hearty soups to its more-ish smoothies and coconut yoghurt pots (we’re obsessed), Pret is a winner for vegans.

 For caffeine addicts, Starbucks offers breakfast and lunch options to complement your soya latte, including a gluten-free hummus-and-veggie salad wrap and creamy soya porridge.